ljdursi/new-newsletter-page/_interviews/003_UCL_ARC.md

 ----------

-## RCT Interview: James Heatherington, Jonathan Cooper, Donna Swann, and Chris Langridge on UCL ARC's Career Pathways and Hiring
+## RCT Interview: James Hetherington, Jonathan Cooper, Donna Swann, and Chris Langridge on UCL ARC's Career Pathways and Hiring

 [00:01:07] **Jonathan Dursi:** Hi, everyone.
 I'm here speaking with the University College London Advanced Research Computing team.
 In issue 148 we had shared the story about the new &quot;always open&quot; vacancies at UCL ARC.
 And even more excitingly, it turns out that's just the culmination of a lot of work that's gone into defining professions within research computing and data and defining career ladders.
 So I'm here to talk with the team today about how this came to be and the problems that it solves.
 So let's start with introductions.
 James would you like to introduce yourself?

-[00:01:43] **James Heatherington:** I am the director of the UCL Advanced Research Computing center.
+[00:01:43] **James Hetherington:** I am the director of the UCL Advanced Research Computing center.
 And I founded the Research Software group at UCL about 10 years ago.
 But a few years ago, I went off to the Alan Turing Institute where I built a research engineering department at the Alan Turing Institute.
 I came back to UCL a couple of years ago to found the new Advanced Research Computing department at UCL, which is a hybrid professional services/ academic entity, which is in itself very unusual.
 And the old Research Software group which I founded, Jonathan continued, is now part of this new department.
 We've been working for many years to build the professional structures for the kinds of people that contribute to using data and computers and software to do science and scholarship and create a great home for them inside a university.
 And I think with.
 With UCL ARC we're on the right direction towards cracking it.

 [00:02:42] **Jonathan Dursi:** Thank you.
 And Donna, could you introduce yourself?

 [00:02:45] **Donna Swann:** Hi, I'm Donna Swan.
 I'm head of the operations and strategy group.
 Also cheif of staff for ARC.
 So I'm on the senior leadership team and I head up here the operations and strategy sort of thing.
 So making sure the department is run from a, both a service delivery point of view, but also research and teaching.

 Under me, I have around -is that 20 now in our group.
 Chris being our departmental manager.
 And under Chris, there's the finance and administration roles.
 And then we have quite large delivery group now with a portfolio delivery manager with agile project managers sitting underneath and delivery support.
 So yeah, we went from two, I think, at the start to about 20 or so of us now.
+We have a community lead, research enterprise manager and an education lead as well.

-[00:03:25] **Jonathan Dursi:** We have a community lead, research enterprise manager and an education lead as well.
-That's terrific.
+[00:03:25] **Jonathan Dursi:** That's terrific.
 And Jonathan, how about you?

 [00:03:33] **Jonathan Cooper:** Hi, I'm Jonathan Cooper.
 I'm the head of Research Software Engineering within ARC.
 And I also lead our collaborations team, which is the part of ARC that runs projects with others, essentially collaborative projects, primarily with UCL researchers.
 And that's pretty much where the Research Software group started, working on UCL research.
 But now we do collaborations beyond UCL as well.
 And indeed as ARC have the explicit permission to lead research in our own into better ways of using technology to support the research endeavor and improving how we ourselves work.
 So we're I guess in some ways the research arm of ARC.